pupil-labs/pupil-docs/user-docs/pupil-capture.md

 > {{< video-webm src="/videos/calibration/pupil-detection/pd.webm" >}}

-#### Settings Finetuning
+#### Fine-tuning Pupil Detection

-As a first step it is recommended to check the eye camera resolution, as some parameters are resolution dependent.
+As a first step it is recommended to check the eye camera resolution as some parameters are resolution dependent.
-For robust and fast pupil detection and tracking we recommend using the default resolution settings.
+For fast and robust pupil detection and tracking we recommend using the default resolution settings.
 For 200hz eye cameras the default resolution is set to 192x192 pixels.
 If you have an older 120hz eye camera, the default is 320x240 pixels.

-In Pupil Capture you can view a visualization of the pupil detection Algorithm in the eye windows.
+In Pupil Capture you can view a visualization of the pupil detection algorithm in the eye windows.
 For fine-tuning switch to this mode: `General Settings > Algorithm Mode`.

 **Sensor Settings**